 The Democratic of Congo official currency is the Congolese Franc and the American dollar (For the current rates, please see Internet sites such as xe.com)

-Many lodge and restaurant prices in the Democratic Republic of Congo will be set in US dollars while outside of lodges like when buying souvenirs and snacks, etc.) Congolese Francs will be highly necessary.
-Most items can be sold in Francs
+Many lodge and restaurant prices in the Democratic Republic of Congo set in US dollars while outside of lodges like when buying souvenirs and snacks, etc.) Congolese Francs will be highly necessary.
+Most items sold in Francs

 It should be put into consideration that US dollars printed before 2004 are not accepted in the country.
 When you exchange money, you are advised to use big notes of 50 or 100 US dollar, small notes always comes with low rate.
 Make sure notes are not cut, or damaged in any way.
 They will not be acknowledged.

 Always move with some US dollars.
 This is the hard currency in DR Congo and most widely used.
 For smaller items like souvenirs and local items we recommend you to change some of the dollars to Congolese Francs.